Aziz-Ru/CSE-Degree/OOP/abstract_interface.md

 - Abstract class itself is template
 -  is allocated only when child object is created
 -  Child object stores all inherited fields and methods

+### Choose abstract class when many child classes will share the same logic.

 # Interfaces
 - Interface is a pure contract for classes